kaiachain/kaia-dapp-mono/bounty/ideas.md

 - Onchain arts
 - NFT memberships
 - Stablecoin payments
+- Optimistic oracles
+- Prediction markets
+- Perp trading
+- Lending protocol
-- ...and more but we thinking
+- ...and more but we thinking 🤔